Building Mental Toughness for Strongman

 • Recover from missed attempts

-It is not about ignoring difficulty.
-It is about continuing despite it.
+It isn’t about ignoring the difficulty.
+It’s about continuing despite it.

 Training Under Discomfort